Tucson Mountains, Arizona

 Tucson Mountains is a census-designated place (CDP) in Pima County, Arizona, United States.
 It is bordered to the east by the city of Tucson and to the west by the Tucson Mountains, including part of Saguaro National Park.
 It was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+Much of the CDP is in the Tucson Unified School District, while portions are in Marana Unified School District, and Flowing Wells Unified School District.